bmchtech/rengfx/README.md

 sudo make install PLATFORM=PLATFORM_DESKTOP RAYLIB_LIBTYPE=SHARED RAYLIB_MODULE_RAYGUI=TRUE
 ```

-raylib needs to be in your linker search path for `raylib-d` to find. if it is installed, it should be detected automatically.
+raylib needs to be in your linker search path for `dray` to find. if it is installed, it should be detected automatically.

 build engine:
 ```sh